UMD: A Globally Connected University

 - HONR338A: Advanced Honors Seminar; Italy and Landscape Architecture

-Registration opens on February 23, 2021.
 This course will include a blend of synchronous and asynchronous learning (check Testudo for more details).
-This course will be offered during Summer Session 1A (June 1-18).
+This course will be offered during Summer Session I-B (June 20 -July 7).

 Non-UMD undergraduates will need to submit an application through the Office of Extended Studies to register.
 Non-UMD graduate students or professionals will need to apply to the UMD Graduate School to participate in this course.